rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Apps in this state **MUST NOT** receive RCU key presses.

 Apps in this state **MUST NOT** have access to the audio-video decoder.

-When an app transitions to this state, the platform **MUST** dispatch the `Lifecycle.onRunning` notification with the current state and previous states.

 Apps in this state **MUST NOT** use the media pipeline and the platform **MUST** tear down any Media Pipeline sessions associated with this app.